NYPL/engineering-general/standards/technical-approach.md

 ## Audience

 TADs are ultimately technical documents for a technical audience, not for Product or non-technical stakeholders.
 They do require approval from a Technical Team Lead or Technical Architect and one other engineer on your team [described below](#review-process).
 If the TAD involves multiple teams, please adjust the required approvals accordingly.
+If the author is a Technical Team Lead or Technical Architect, seek approval from the next most senior engineer and one other engineer on your team.

 Generally, the sections of the TAD that you'll be writing are for:
 * Your technical peers, i.e. other engineers who will be reviewing PRs and implementing the feature alongside you
-* The Technical Team Lead or Technical Architect who will be writing the Review Summary section at the end of the review process.
+* The engineers who will be writing the Review Summary section at the end of the review process.

 ## Authors